So you have a small business and you heard that joining Pinterest group boards is the way to go to get free traffic to your website.

 If you’re posting to a board that has a present effective repin rate of less than 1, you should definitely question why you’re still posting to that board.
 It’s only hurting you.

-Step 3: How to Actually Apply to High-Quality Pinterest Group Boards
+Step 3: How to Apply to Pinterest Group Boards

 Oh boy, now for the fun part.